China's EV maker Nio launches battery leasing service

-BEIJING/SHANGHAI, Aug 20 (Reuters) - Chinese electric vehicle (EV) maker Nio Inc has launched a battery leasing service which will allow drivers to buy an EV without owning the battery pack - one of the most expensive EV components - thereby lowering the starting price of its cars.
+BEIJING/SHANGHAI (Reuters) - Chinese electric vehicle (EV) maker Nio Inc (NIO.N) has launched a battery leasing service which will allow drivers to buy an EV without owning the battery pack - one of the most expensive EV components - thereby lowering the starting price of its cars.

 The service, dubbed as “battery as a service”, entails drivers paying a monthly rental fee for use of the batteries.